lingui/js-lingui/website/docs/tutorials/react-native.md

 Until now, we have covered the [`Trans`](/ref/react#trans) macro and the [`useLingui`](/ref/react#uselingui) hook.
 Using them will make sure our components are always in sync with the currently active locale and message catalog.

-However, often you'll need to show localized strings outside of React, for example when you want to show an Alert from some business logic code.
+However, you may want to show localized strings outside of React, for example when you want to show an Alert from some business logic code.

 In that case you'll also need access to the `i18n` object, but you don't need to pass it around from some React component.
-By default, Lingui uses an `I18n` object instance that you can import as follows:
+By default, Lingui uses an `i18n` object instance that you can import as follows:

 ```ts
 import { i18n } from '@lingui/core';
 ```

 This instance is the source of truth for the active locale.
-For string constants that will be translated at runtime, the correct approach is to use the [`msg`](/ref/macro#definemessage) macro as follows:
+For string constants that will be translated at runtime, use the [`msg`](/ref/macro#definemessage) macro as follows:

 ```ts
 const deleteTitle = msg`Are you sure to delete this?`